 - representations of Indigenous knowledge in the world wide web

-Sarah Wendt is a Senior Lecturer in the School of Psychology, Social Work and Social Policy.
+Sarah Wendt is Associate Head of School, School of Psychology, Social Work and Social Policy.
 She is the author of Domestic violence in Australia (Federation Press, 2009).
 Her research expertise includes:

 - feminist theory and social constructivism